Milan-Sharma1/ScriptSniffer/README.md

 ## Introduction

-This project aims to extract text present in images from PDF files using Python.
-It utilizes libraries such as PyPDF2, PyMuPDF (fitz), OpenCV, and Tesseract OCR for this purpose.
-The extracted text and images can be utilized for various purposes like text analysis, image processing, or content extraction.
+This project aims to extract text from images within PDF files using Python.
+It leverages libraries such as PyPDF2, PyMuPDF (fitz), OpenCV, and Tesseract OCR to achieve this goal.
+The extracted text and images can be used for various purposes, including text analysis, image processing, and content extraction.

 ## Setup